Oral Gonorrhea Test Kit

-Gonorrhea infections in the throat are harder to cure than genital or rectal infections, but it can be treated with special antibiotics if your oral gonorrhea test comes back positive.
+Gonorrhea infections in the throat are harder to cure than genital or rectal infections, but can be treated with special antibiotics if your oral gonorrhea test comes back positive.

 Gonorrhea could lead to serious health problems if you don’t treat it.
 In women and men, untreated gonorrhea can increase your risk of acquiring or transmitting HIV, the virus that causes AIDS.